ulasbaloglu/ems_deployments/README.md

 - Put your kaa-deb file in your project folder.<BR/>
 - Rename `nodekaa/kaa-template.cfg` as `kaa.cfg` and update with your server settings.<BR/>
 - If you are restoring from another Kaa instance, put your kaa sql dump file in your project folder, <BR/>
-update `kaa.cfg` kaadumpfile field, and during installation answer "Y" to restore question. <BR/>
+update `kaadumpfile` field of `kaa.cfg` , and during installation answer "Y" to restore question. <BR/>